pact-foundation/pact-jvm/pact-jvm-consumer-groovy/README.md

 | body | The body of the request.
 If it is not a string, it will be converted to JSON.
 Also accepts a PactBodyBuilder. | |
 | prettyPrint | Boolean value to control if the body is pretty printed.
 See note on Pretty Printed Bodies below |

-For the path and header attributes (version 2.2.2+ for headers), you can use regular expressions to match.
+For the path, header attributes and query parameters (version 2.2.2+ for headers, 3.3.7+ for query parameters), you can use regular expressions to match.
 You can either provide a regex `Pattern` class or use the `regexp` method to construct a `RegexpMatcher` (you can use any of the defined matcher methods, see DSL methods below).
 If you use a `Pattern`, or the `regexp` method but don't provide a value, a random one will be generated from the regular expression.
 This value is used when generating requests.